ligarnes/lendyr-rpg/README.md

 ## Platforms

+- `model`: The internal representation of the models
+- `grpc-client`: The gRPC client to communicate with the backend
+- `shared-ui`: Contains all the UI element, component, view and screen that are shared by the application
+- `encounter`: Contains the screen to manage an encounter.
 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.